Champion 100520 Review: Is This Generator Worth It?

 • Rural properties where extended outages are a recurring reality

 It's less ideal for apartment dwellers (obviously), anyone prioritizing quiet operation, buyers who need inverter-clean power for sensitive electronics, or those who want a compact, easy-to-store solution.
+For those scenarios, a battery-based solution like the EcoFlow Delta 2 or Goal Zero Yeti 1500X may be a better fit.
 If your needs are modest — occasional camping or a brief outage covering just a refrigerator and some lights — a smaller, quieter 3000–4000W inverter generator would likely serve you better at a lower price point.
+Consider our reviews of the Honda EU2200i, Generac GP3500iO, or Westinghouse iGen4500 as quieter alternatives.

 Final Verdict